Technologicat/mcpyrate/doc/quasiquotes.md

 `q[h[...]]` (keep in mind that use site is typically inside your own macro definition).

-This implies that the macro definition of the macro being hygienically referred to must have come from another source file that has already finished compiling, or from an earlier phase of the current source file (if multi-phase compiling);
-both cases rule out loops.
+Macro bindings are usually established using macro-imports.
+This implies that the macro definition of the macro being hygienically referred to must have come from another source file that has already finished compiling, or from an earlier phase of the current source file (if multi-phase compiling); both cases rule out loops.
 So it turns out that for hygienic macro recursion, we cannot use `q[h[...]]`.

-But we can use the function `mcpyrate.quotes.capture_as_macro`, which manually captures a hygienic reference to a macro function into the expander's global macro bindings table in the current process.
+Instead, we can use **the function `mcpyrate.quotes.capture_as_macro`**, which manually captures a hygienic reference to a macro function into the expander's global macro bindings table in the current process.
 This makes it possible to inject any macro function to all expanders in the current process, without caring about macro-imports.
-This is the same mechanism `q[h[...]]` itself uses; we are now just using a different source for the bindings.
+This is the same mechanism `q[h[...]]` itself uses;
+we are now just using a different source for the bindings.

 A [mutually recursive](https://en.wikipedia.org/wiki/Mutual_recursion) example (available as [`demo/hygienic_recursion.py`](../demo/hygienic_recursion.py)):